Acer palmatum Tsuma gaki

 The best time to purchase your Tsuma gaki would be early spring when the buds are forming, but have not yet opened – just before the leaves begin to show in the spring.
 Once established this cultivar is hardy to -20 degrees USDA zone 5.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.
 It is free to join – you just have to be a Facebook member and the contributors to the group have a wealth of experience and lots of photos.
-Discussions include questions from A to Z. No question is dumb – you will not be critized for lack of knowledge, rather you will get a variety of opinions from all over the country.
-This is what I value the most – learning about variations of growth, leaf size and color in differnt sections of the USA and around the world.
+No question is dumb – you will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
+This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

 The first two photos show the lovely yellow leaves with red edges – new growth that is spring color and early summer.
 The last photo shows fall color – crimson red courtesy of Buchholz Nursery.